The Grasshopper (short story): Background and publication history

 On 12 September 1891 Viktor Tikhonov, who had just become the editor-in-chief of Sever, asked Chekhov in a letter to write a story for his magazine.
 Chekhov agreed but in an 11 October letter informed Tikhonov that he had not yet decided on either story's title or even what it would be about, telling him, "you can [promise the subscribers] something that will be called either 'A Story' or 'Ordinary People', both would be spot on."

 Chekhov set out to work on it on 21 November.
 James N. Loehlin writes that the story was influenced by Chekhov's earlier story "A Misfortune", which likewise told a tale of adultery.
 On 30 November he sent Tikhonov the manuscript of the story, originally titled "The Great Man" (Великий человек, Velikiy chelovek).
 In an accompanying note he wrote: "Hereby I send you a little touching novel for a family reading.
 That's the promised 'Ordinary People', but now re-named."
 This new title apparently did not satisfy him.
 After having read the proofs, he wrote Tikhonov on 14 December: "Really, I don't know what to do with my story's title.
 'The Great Man' does not appeal to me at all...
 Call it 'The Grasshopper'... and don't forget to change it!"

 "The Grasshopper" was first published in the Nos.
 1 and 2 (5 and 12 January 1892, respectively) issues of the Sever magazine.
-In a slightly changed version it was included into the Moscow-published Novellas and Stories (Повести и рассказы), 1894 collection, and later into Volume 8 of the Collected Works by A.P.
-Chekhov published by Adolf Marks in 1899-1901.
+In a slightly changed version it was included into the Moscow-published Novellas and Stories (Повести и рассказы), 1894 collection, and later in Volume 8 of the Collected Works by A.P.
+Chekhov published by Adolf Marks in 1899–1901.